 Refugees face structural barriers when trying to enter the workforce, making them seem less competitive in a standard recruitment process.
-For example:
+For example,

-- A Refugees may be unfamiliar with online job boards where your positions are advertised. - ▲ They may lack professional networks to access job opportunities or connect them to employers. - And when refugees apply, they may be inadvertently screened out because of gaps in their CV or for having foreign certifications that are unfamiliar to your HR department.
+- A Refugees may be unfamiliar with online job boards where your positions are advertised. - ▲ They may lack professional networks to access job opportunities or connect them to employers. - And when refugees apply, they may be inadvertently screened out because of gaps in their CV or foreign education and certifications are unfamiliar to your HR department.